Skip to content

 What is the difference between a barista course and a coffee tasting?

 A barista course teaches you to make coffee: espresso extraction, grinder calibration, milk steaming, and drink preparation.
 A coffee tasting, or cupping session, teaches you to evaluate coffee: aroma, flavour, body, acidity, and defects.
-Some providers offer both.
+Some roasters offer both.
 For practical home skills, start with the barista course.
 For palate development and understanding what good coffee tastes like, a tasting session is a strong complement.

 Final Verdict